ohiosveryown/ohiosveryown/content/work/mc-core.md

 ##### Change this.
 Mailchimp helps marketers send over a billion emails per day, but as small businesses grow and evolve, the need to reach the right audience at the right touchpoint changes.

 :Illustration{backgroundUrl="#FFEBFF" imgSrc="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/mc-core-01@2x.webp" caption="❸ 99 Problems"}
-d

 #### What did we do?

 ##### ③ Change this.
 The deliverables for these experience visions were first high-fidelity screens in Figma, with the ultimate artifact to be a React prototype for user testing.
 So in short: Words → Figma → React; then we’d synthesize our learnings for future work.

-:Illustration{.end backgroundUrl="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/backgrounds/field-03.webp?updatedAt=1717347265097" altText="Notion doc" imgSrc="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/mc-core/methodology@2x.webp?updatedAt=1717346721559" caption="❹ Placeholder"}
+:Illustration{backgroundUrl="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/backgrounds/field-03.webp?updatedAt=1717347265097" altText="Notion doc" imgSrc="https://ik.imagekit.io/ohiosveryown/ovo--3.7/work/mc-core/methodology@2x.webp?updatedAt=1717346721559" caption="❹ Placeholder"}

 #### What difference did we make?